aidotse/EdgeLab/tutorials/flower/mnist-pytorch/README.md

 docker run -p 8080:8080 -it server-docker /bin/bash
 ````
 This will first build a docker Image with the tag server-docker, then the second command will create a container and start it.
-The server is now prepared and you can start it by running
+The server is now prepared and you can start it by running:
 ````bash
 python3 server.py
 ````